ExpediaGroup/beekeeper/README.md

 ## Beekeeper-API

-Beekeeper also has an API which provides read access to the Beekeeper database and allows you to see what metadata and paths are currently being managed.
+Beekeeper also has an API which provides read access to the Beekeeper database and allows to see what metadata and paths are currently being managed.

-The user can manually enter a database and a table name and check whether this table has been successfully registered in Beekeeper along with things like the current status of the table, the date and time it will be deleted, the current cleanup delay... etc.
+The user can manually enter a database and a table name and check whether this table has been successfully registered in Beekeeper along with things like the current status of the table, the date and time it will be deleted, the current cleanup delay, etc.

 It currently supports two endpoints; one for the expired metadata and another one for the unreferenced paths.

 As well as supporting all [standard actuator endpoints](https://docs.spring.io/spring-boot/docs/current/reference/html/production-ready-endpoints.html), the Beekeeper-API also supports the `swagger` endpoint (see the [Swagger documentation](https://swagger.io/docs/specification/about/)), which provides a visual documentation of the structure of the API, making it easy for the user to explore its capabilities.
-This is a good start if it's the first time you use the API.
-You can access it at this url:
+This is a good start if it's the first time they use the API.
+It can be accessed at this url:

     http://<host>/swagger-ui.html